PDLT-University-of-York/test-split-site/docs/ultra/folder-learning-module.md

 !!!
 Warning

-    You must not use copyrighted material when creating your site’s course image.
+    You must not use copyrighted material for site images.

 Images should be high quality: use the [University’s photo library](https://brand.york.ac.uk/account/dashboard/) or [Unsplash.com](https://unsplash.com/) to source copyright-free images.